GambitBSM/GambitBSM.github.io/content/en/documentation/code/Files/functors_8hpp.md

       /// Getter for revealing whether this is permitted to be a manager functor virtual bool canBeLoopManager();

+      /// Getter for revealing whether this functor needs a loop manager virtual bool needsLoopManager();
       /// Getter for revealing the required capability of the wrapped function's loop manager virtual str loopManagerCapability();
       /// Getter for revealing the required type of the wrapped function's loop manager